 I have always enjoyed entertaining, cooking and baking.
 I love the creative outlet that blogging gives me, to experiment and develop recipes, photograph them and share them with my readers all over the world.
 Bonus?
 I get to spend my days with my two furry office assistants, our boxers, Theo and Libby.
 They are professional taste testers in my kitchen, the best under the desk foot warmers in all the land, and of course, they run a stellar security system for all visitors and deliveries that grace the porch.

-Even with our busy schedules, the four of us here at home sit down almost every evening at the kitchen table (no electronics allowed) and eat together as a family.
 On Sundays, everyone comes for our big family dinner of the week.
 Whoever is here, or whoever may stop by, there is always plenty; but nothing makes me happier than when EVERYONE is home, and I can look around my table and there is a “seat in every seat.”
 Then my heart is full.